 Entry-level employees and seasoned professionals can obtain the Certified Residential Underwriter (CRU) designation.
 In a training program for this title, students learn to use software developed by the government to approve federally insured, single-family homes.
 They identify acceptable properties, appraisal considerations and credit concerns.
 After completion of this online program, they can determine if a rural property can be securitized or is acceptable for purchase by Fannie Mae.
 Training also includes analyzing market conditions, appraisals and mortgage insurance options.
 Lessons cover differences between condominiums, co-ops and manufactured home loans, as well as what constitutes mortgage fraud.

-Curriculum covers three levels; achievement and professional certificates are the foundation for CRU completion.
+The curriculum covers three levels; achievement and professional certificates are the foundations for CRU completion.
 All courses are Web-based, and students have up to 12 months to complete them.
 Through courses, presentations and practice cases, they learn solid skills that reduce errors, increase productivity and improve the quality of loans they process.
 Class topics include:

 - Data entry

 - Community mortgage loans, veteran Administration loans

 - Federal Housing Authority loans and high-balance loans

 Mortgage Banking Certificates